mikevalstar/mikevalstar_com3/src/posts/2015-04-12-sharing-checklist.md

 ---
 title: Sharing & SEO Checklist
 link: sharing-seo-checklist
-template: post.hbt
+layout: post.jsx
 series:
-datetime: 2015-04-12 10:00:00
+pubDate: 2015-04-12 10:00:00
 updated: 2015-04-12 10:00:00
 author:
     name: Mike Valstar
     email: mikevalstar@gmail.com
-short: >
+excerpt: >
     <p>When creating a website for a client it's always difficult to remember all the items you're going to need.
 You need images for sharing on social networks, favicons for adding to home screen on iOS devices and browsers, and you need text to describe all sorts of things.
 Some of these need to be done before you start, some need to be done as you build your pages.</p>
 meta:
     twitterhandle: "@mikevalstar"
     description: A checklist for for Sharing and SEO on your blog.
 ---

 When creating a website for a client it's always difficult to remember all the items you're going to need.
 You need images for sharing on social networks, favicons for adding to home screen on iOS devices and browsers, and you need text to describe all sorts of things.
 Some of these need to be done before you start, some need to be done as you build your pages.

 Here is my checklist: